[This is an update to a post originally published in 2011]

 In a previous post I wrote about trying to keep kids safe on social networking sites, to the extent that is possible.
 But what about YouTube?
 Kids search YouTube for music videos, cute kitten videos, Minecraft videos, and just about every other kind of video.
 Some are instructional, some are educational, some are entertaining but many are just not okay for kids.

 Can parents prevent their kids from seeing inappropriate content on YouTube?

-YouTube has a feature call Safety Mode.
-They describe it here as a setting “that helps screen out potentially objectionable content that you may prefer not to see or don’t want others in your family to stumble across while enjoying YouTube.”
-It’s not a bad idea to set this on all browsers and computers that your kids might use.
+YouTube has a feature call Restricted Mode (formerly called Safety Mode).
+They describe it here as a setting “that helps screen out potentially objectionable content that you may prefer not to see or don’t want others in your family to see on YouTube.”
+It’s not a bad idea to set this on all browsers, computers, and devices that your kids might use.
 It is not foolproof – it won’t filter out everything – but it is one extra layer of protection.

-1. Scroll down to the bottom of any YouTube page and look for the words “Safety Mode: Off.”
-Look really, really carefully because they use the smallest possible type, almost like they don’t way you to find it!
+1. Scroll down to the bottom of any YouTube page and look for the button “Restricted Mode: Off.”

-2. Click the word “Off” to turn view the choices.
+2. Click the button to view the choices.
 Click “On” to turn the feature on, then click “Save”.

 3. Lock Restricted Mode into place: If you have a YouTube account (usually associated with a Google account), sign in and then you can “lock” this feature.
-Even if you don’t have have a YouTube account, you can still turn Safety Mode on; the only difference is that someone else using that computer could turn it off.
+(You can still enable Restricted Mode without a YouTube account; the only difference is that someone else using that computer can turn it off.)

 More information is available here on YouTube Help.

-Will Safety Mode protect your kids against everything on YouTube you may not want them to see?
+Will Restricted Mode protect your kids against everything on YouTube you may not want them to see?
 No. Will it help a little bit?
 Yes.
 I recommend using YouTube Restricted mode wherever your younger kids watch YouTube.